Pupil Premium Funding

-Information relating to Pupil Premium, Year 7 Catch-Up and Free School Meals
+Information relating to Pupil Premium and Free School Meals

 The Pupil Premium is a Government initiative that targets extra money at students who are classed as disadvantaged because research has shown that they can underachieve compared to their non-deprived peers.
 The premium is provided in order to support these students in reaching their potential.

 Pupil Premium money is sent to schools for the support of students who match the following criteria.

 - They are in receipt of Free School Meals (FSM)

 - They have been in receipt of FSM at some point in the last six year